-An introduction to the uses of the personal computer.
-Emphasis will be placed on how the state-of-the-art personal computer works, using the operating system and using word processing software.
-Also included are introductions to the Internet, spreadsheets and presentation software.
+An introduction to the personal computer and applications.
+Emphasis will be placed on Word, Excel, Access, PowerPoint and the integration of all the applications.
 This course is taught in a hands-on environment.

-CIS 120° INTRODUCTION TO INFORMATION SYSTEMS (3)
+CIS 120 INTRODUCTION TO INFORMATION SYSTEMS (3)